lucasepe/toolkit/wactl/README_en.md

 # `wactl`

-Send bulk WhatsApp ad messages using Android Debug Bridge (adb).
+Send bulk WhatsApp ad messages using your Android device an your PC via Android Debug Bridge (adb).

 The wactl utility sends custom WhatsApp messages to your contacts.